jasoncalalang/cspb-registrar-api/README.md

 # Registrar API

 This project is a Spring Boot application providing a simple registrar API.
 The OpenAPI definition is in `docs/swagger.yaml` and the database schema is created using Flyway migrations under the `sql` directory.
+Student records now include parent or guardian information which can be managed via dedicated endpoints.

 ## Prerequisites